 Academic research projects involving Bird Banding and Species Detection

 The Academic Research application covers all other activities regulated under Research Permits, including Bird Banding or Species Detection Surveys.

 To renew your Research Permit, please forward your renewed Certificate of Approval at the earliest possible opportunity, so we can extend your Research Permit.
 Please note that ‘Reporting Conditions’ on the expiring Research Permit must be met in order to renew the Research Permit for a subsequent term.

 Submission of an Academic Research Application form and supporting documents does not guarantee approval.

 This application applies to industry/ environmental consultants who are conducting research, such as pre-screening surveys for commercial purposes.

 Complete the Research Permit – Species Detection Application as per instructions on the form and attach your supporting documentation.
-The new Species Detection Survey Protocol (SDSP) - Staff Matrix will be posted soon and can be submitted after your application.
+Complete the Species Detection Survey Protocol (SDSP) - Staff Matrix by reviewing the updated Personal Requirements Roster for Species Detection Protocols (SDSPs) #1-20

 Please submit one application form per project